London; New York

 On the real estate side of things, Blavatnik’s lavish purchases include a £41 million mansion in London’s Kensington Gardens and the Grand-Hotel du Cap-Ferrat located on a peninsula not far from Nice in the French Riviera.
 In Miami, Blavatnik is the financier—to the tune of $1.2 billion—behind Argentine entrepreneur Alan Faena’s Faena district which will have a cultural center alongside a hotel, condos, and a retail complex; it opened in Fall 2016.

 In a 2014 profile of Blavatnik in New Yorker, British publisher Lord George Weidenfeld said that Blavatnik has been “systematically collecting very good art recently—contemporary art, and also a Modigliani, one of the best I’ve seen.”
-In 2014, Blavatnik also scoped up a Damien Hirst woolly mammoth sculpture at a charity auction at the Cannes Film Festival.
+In 2014, Blavatnik also scooped up a Damien Hirst woolly mammoth sculpture at a charity auction at the Cannes Film Festival.
 In 2016, he donated a tidy (confidential) sum to London’s Victoria and Albert Museum, which will name the entrance hall of its new extension for him, and Tate Modern’s Switch House extension was renamed the Blavatnik Building after he donated £50 million.
+In 2020, he donated £10 million to the Courtauld Institute in London.